Tarique775/Express-REST-API/README.md

 # Express-REST-API
 #How to run Please follow the below instructions to run this project in your machine:

-1.Clone this repository =>git clone https://github.com/Tarique775/Uptime-Monitoring-Api-raw-nodejs.git
+1.Clone this repository =>git clone https://github.com/Tarique775/Express-REST-API.git

-2.Go into cloned directory =>cd Uptime-Monitoring-Api-raw-nodejs
+2.Go into cloned directory =>cd Express-REST-API

 3.Install dev dependencies =>npm install

-4.Run the app =>npm start/npm run production
+4.Run the app =>npm start